 On Saturday September 29 , at Maureen and Steve Orr's home, the second Signature Project dinner was held.
 "A Taste of Afghanistan" was prepared by Hellia who brought her son and daughter.
 A four course meal was prepared complete with choice of appetizers and entrees.
 After a full meal, the group of 16 entered into a full discussion of Hellia's journey to the United States.

-We are planning a third dinner in November.
-We are already scheduled for January 2019.
 If you are interested in hosting we have refugee families willing to collaborate with us through our partners at Catholic Charities and Luthern Social Services

 Click here to read the original Committee report.